 Adjust the quantity of the last sublot to accommodate any minor changes in production, and adjust the random location for sampling based on the size of the sublot.
 When there is only 1 test in a lot, the pay factor will be automatically calculated by the KDOT spreadsheet using a sample standard deviation of 260 psi and n of 3.
-When there are 2 tests in a lot, the pay factor will be calculated by the KDOT spreadsheet using a spreadsheet calculated standard deviation and n of 3.
+When there are 2 tests in a lot, the pay factor will be calculated by the KDOT spreadsheet using a spreadsheet using a spreadsheet calculated standard deviation and n of 3.
 When there are 3 or 4 tests, the lot stands on its own.
 Regardless of the number of Contractor tests in a lot, the lot comparison between Contractor and KDOT tests will apply.
-When the quantity exceeds 115% of the normal daily quantity, increase the number of sublots and restrict the 4th sublot to a maximum of 100% of the established normal daily quantity.
+When the quantity exceeds 115% of the normal daily quantity.
 Each sublot added may have a maximum of 25% of the normal daily quantity.